The Winterthur Library

 The collection consists of two sets of letters.
 The first five, dated 1847 and 1848, where written from Henry Dreer to Mary Leavenworth during their courtship and first year of marriage.
 Dreer was working and trying to find a house in Philadelphia for his family, while Mary remained in Reading.
 He described plays and concerts he attended and sent his affection.
 Dreer also sent a letter to his sister in 1848, announcing an unexpected arrival in Reading and his intention of taking a house on Union St. in Philadelphia.
 An additional letter from Henry and Mary Dreer describes their vacation in Germany in 1869.

 The remainder of the letters were written by William F. Dreer during his trip to Germany in 1868 and 1869 to his mother, father, and future brother‑in‑law, Ned.
 He described his experiences in Germany, particularly his work with the seed producer Benary, whom he identified as the leading figure of his profession in Erfurt and perhaps in all of Germany.
 His letters mentioned large orders of flower seeds, the French firm Vilmorin-Andrieux & cie, and compared Benary's greenhouses with those at home.
 William also discussed his studies, including lessons in German, French, painting, commercial calculations, history, and geography.
-He often commented on an impending war between France and Prussia.
+Several times, he commented on an impending war between France and Prussia.
 William provided details on his daily life in Remscheid and Erfurt, and accounts of concerts, festivals, and other social events he attended.
 In one letter, he included a program from a concert given by the 33rd Regiment Band of the Prussian Army.

 ORGANIZATION